Jonnyauk/Wonderflux/README.md

 **Getting bored already and want to dive in - lets go!**

 1. [Download the latest stable release of Wonderflux.](https://github.com/Jonnyauk/Wonderflux/releases)
-    NOTE: Ensure directory is called *wonderflux* if downloading straight from GitHub master branch (not wonderflux-master).
+    NOTE: Ensure directory is called *wonderflux* if downloading straight from GitHub master branch (not Wonderflux-master).
 2. [Download WFX Girder demo child theme.](https://github.com/Jonnyauk/wonderflux-girder/releases)
     NOTE: You can rename this directory to anything you wish.
 3. Unzip and install both directories to wp-content/themes directory.